A note on some example of NSOP1 theories: Generic bilinear form on an NSOP field

-\justify In this section we will give a generalisation of \cref{dob1}.
-We consider theories of vector spaces of infinite dimension over a field with a non degenerate bilinear form, show that under an additional technical condition this theory is NSOP1 if and only if the theory of the field is NSOP1, and compute what Kim-forking is over models, and over algebraically closed set if we assume existence.
+We generalize the characterization of Kim-independence over models in $sT^{ACF}_{\infty}$ to the case of NSOP$_1$ fields.
+To have the most generality as possible on the theory of the field we add an additional axiom to $sT^{K}_{\infty}$ so that this theory is NSOP$_1$ if and only if the theory $T_{K}$ of the field is NSOP$_1$, and compute what Kim-forking is over models, and over algebraically closed set in the case when we assume that $sT^{K}_{\infty}$ satisfies existence.